Latent autoimmune diabetes in adults

-Slowly evolving immune-mediated diabetes, or latent autoimmune diabetes in adults (LADA), is a form of diabetes that exhibits clinical features similar to both type 1 diabetes (T1D) and type 2 diabetes (T2D), and is sometimes referred to as type 1.5 diabetes.
-It is an autoimmune form of diabetes, similar to T1D, but patients with LADA often show insulin resistance, similar to T2D, and share some risk factors for the disease with T2D.
-Studies have shown that LADA patients have certain types of antibodies against the insulin-producing cells, and that these cells stop producing insulin more slowly than in T1D patients.
+Slowly evolving immune-mediated diabetes, or latent autoimmune diabetes in adults (LADA), is an autoimmune disease.
+It is a form of type 1 diabetes (T1D) that first appears in adulthood, rather than childhood or adolescence.
+Due to the fact that T1D most commonly first appears in childhood and adolescence, and was known as "juvenile diabetes" before the 1970s, LADA often gets mistaken for being type 2 diabetes (T2D), which is a metabolic disorder rather than an autoimmune disease.
+The concept of LADA was first introduced in 1993, though sometimes referred to as type 1.5 diabetes, it is defined under the rubric of T1D by the American Diabetes Association (ADA) as an autoimmune form of diabetes.
+Studies have shown that LADA patients have certain types of antibodies against the insulin-producing cells, and that these cells stop producing insulin more slowly than in typical T1D patients.
+Since many people develop the disease later in life, it is often misdiagnosed as type 2 diabetes.

 LADA appears to share genetic risk factors with both T1D and T2D but is genetically distinct from both.
 Within the LADA patient group, a genetic and phenotypic heterogeneity has been observed with varying degrees of insulin resistance and autoimmunity.
-With the knowledge we have today, LADA can thus be described as a hybrid form of T1D and T2D, showing phenotypic and genotypic similarities with both, as well as variation within LADA regarding the degree of autoimmunity and insulin resistance.

-The concept of LADA was first introduced in 1993, though The Expert Committee on the Diagnosis and Classification of Diabetes Mellitus does not recognize the term, instead including it under the standard definition of diabetes mellitus type 1.

-Symptoms
+Symptoms and signs

 The symptoms of latent autoimmune diabetes in adults are similar to those of other forms of diabetes: polydipsia (excessive thirst and drinking), polyuria (excessive urination), and often blurred vision.
 Compared to juvenile type 1 diabetes, the symptoms develop comparatively slowly, over a period of at least six months.